 Eat: Royal Banquet Hall has four stations: Grill, Japanese, Guangdong, and International.
 We ate here last time, and the kids enjoyed the dim sum, sushi and other foods on offer.
 I was pleasantly surprised by the quality.

 I would choose this over Clopin’s Festival of Food, which is mediocre Chinese.
 Clopin’s usually displays mock dishes at the entrance to give you an idea of what the food looks like.
-(If you want Asian food, I would highly suggest you go to Mystic Point’s Explorer’s Club… but they do not have Chinese food.)
+(If you want Asian food, I highly suggest you go to Mystic Point’s Explorer’s Club… but they do not have Chinese food.)

 The ice cream stand near the exit of “it’s a small world” is also fantastic though recently not always open.